 2. Include all necessary event information.

-- Entertainment and sponsors: Get your supporters excited to come to your event by listing out the entertainment, whether that’s a local band, performing group, or a speaker.
+- Entertainment and sponsors: Get your supporters excited to attend your event by listing out the entertainment, whether that’s a local band, performing group, or a speaker.
 You should also list your event’s sponsors, not only as a courtesy to them, but also to get your guests excited about things like bidding for auction items donated by your sponsors.

 3. Offer easy-to-use registration forms.

 - Keep the form short by only asking for necessary information and marking optional fields.
+For example, you should definitely request the supporter’s name, contact information, and billing information.
+Other details, like how supporters found out about your event, can be marked optional.

 - Offer multiple payment options, including credit card, debit card, and ACH payments, and communicate to your supporters that your payment processor is secure.